sketch-hq/SketchAPI/docs/pages/plugins-manifest.md

 Specifies if the plugin can be run without an open Sketch document.

-- `document`: default, disables the plugin's menu items when no document is open
+- `document`: default, disables the plugin’s menu items when no document is open
 - `application`: enables the plugin menu and allow to run the plugin without an open document

 ```json